 Acta's U.S.-based professionals also include regulatory consultant Karin Baron, MSPH, and scientist Lara Hall, MS, RQAP-GLP.
 Ms. Baron’s comprehensive grasp of the sometimes bewildering tangle of worldwide chemical control regulations is a powerful asset for clients bringing products to market in multiple jurisdictions.
 Her primary areas of practice include industrial hygiene and environmental health and safety (EHS) programs; hazard communication; and global GHS implementation, including compliant safety data sheets (SDS).
 Ms. Hall is a Registered Quality Assurance Professional in Good Laboratory Practices (RQAP-GLP) who assists clients in placing and monitoring studies to assist with new chemicals, pesticides, biocides, and endocrine disruptor testing programs; developing testing plans for chemicals that are subject to regulatory approval; and assessing studies for conformance with testing guidelines, data compensation, and regulatory and GLP requirements.

-Emma Jackson, CBiol MSB, offers particular expertise in worldwide chemical notifications; data analysis; preparing test plans; hazard, exposure, and risk assessment; and managing to completion large and complex compliance projects quickly, cost-effectively, and harmoniously across multiple jurisdictions.
+In the EU, Emma Jackson, CBiol MSB, offers particular expertise in worldwide chemical notifications; data analysis; preparing test plans; hazard, exposure, and risk assessment; and managing to completion large and complex compliance projects quickly, cost-effectively, and harmoniously across multiple jurisdictions.
 Ms. Jackson is well-versed in TCCA, K-REACH, and CCA, and familiar with the governing agencies of South Korea and other Asian territories.

 What We Do: